wounded-pixels/data-frame/README.md

 - Read from csv
   - basic with headers in source X
-  - headers from client code
+  - headers from client code X
-  - generate headers
 - Ability to merge multiple data frames to form one large set with differences
 - Shuffle - maybe sample wo replacement
 - Calculate column (mutate?)